Atlas Methodology

 3. Relevance Filtering

-Each paper is assigned a relevance_score between 0 and 100 based on the title and abstract content.
-Papers scoring below 30 are excluded from public browse and search results.
+Each paper is classified as microplastics-relevant or not based on its title and abstract.
+Papers that are not relevant to microplastics research are excluded from public browse and search results.

 This filter addresses a specific problem: the word "microplasticity" is used in materials science to describe plastic deformation in metals — a phenomenon entirely unrelated to microplastics research.
 Without filtering, many materials science publications would appear in results.
-Papers below the threshold remain in the database but are not surfaced.
+Non-relevant papers remain in the database but are not surfaced.

 4. AI Classification

-Each paper's abstract is processed by Claude (Anthropic) to assign a paper_type from a controlled vocabulary: original research, systematic review, meta-analysis, environmental study, review, commentary, letter, conference abstract, and others.
+Each paper's abstract is processed by AI to assign a paper_type from a controlled vocabulary: original research, systematic review, meta-analysis, environmental study, review, commentary, letter, conference abstract, and others.

 Classification is based on the abstract alone — Atlas does not access the full paper text.
 This means classification accuracy depends on how well the abstract describes the study design.
 AI classification has known error rates, particularly for papers with incomplete or atypical abstracts.
 Errors can be flagged via the feedback button on any paper page.